 Critiquing The Body Isn’t So Normal

-It’s unfortunate that today’s society has taught young men and women to complain about themselves and the way that they look.
+It’s unfortunate that today’s society has taught young adults and women to complain about themselves and the way that they look.
 Why is it that an acceptable social conversation can revolve around hating on one’s body and image?
 Typically, people are fishing for validating.
 Many people struggle with some kind of body image issue or body insecurity.
 Body dysmorphia is an unhealthy obsession with perceived physical flaws.
 Someone in your group who never receives a compliment or seems chronically unhappy with themselves because of a particular part of their appearance they perceive as flawed could be struggling with body dysmorphia.

 If You Could Only Hear Their Thoughts